zio/zio/docs/howto/migrate/migration-guide.md

 ### Smart Constructors

-Every data type in ZIO (`ZIO`, `ZManaged`, `ZStream`, etc.) has a variety of constructor functions that are designed to _up convert_ some weaker type into the target type.
+Every data type in ZIO (`ZIO`, `ZStream`, etc.) has a variety of constructor functions that are designed to _up convert_ some weaker type into the target type.
 Typically, these converter functions are named `fromXYZ`, e.g. `ZIO.fromEither`, `ZStream.fromZIO`, etc.

 While these are precise, ZIO 2.0 provides the `ZIO.from` constructor which can intelligently choose the most likely constructor based on the input type.
 So instead of writing `ZIO.fromEither(Right(3))` we can easily write `ZIO.from(Right(3))`.
 Let's try some of them: